Vibhpr-gaalib/mac_changer-better_version_By_Vibhor/README.md

 ///////////////////
 python3 ./main.py
 ///////////////////
-use --help for more instruction
+use --help for further instructions
 You can add your own mac address but always remember first octet of your mac should be an even number.